 This section describes a process for configuring and starting GTID-based replication in MySQL 5.7.
 This is a “cold start” procedure that assumes either that you are starting the replication source server for the first time, or that it is possible to stop it; for information about provisioning replicas using GTIDs from a running source, see Section 220.127.116.11, “Using GTIDs for Failover and Scaleout”.
 For information about changing GTID mode on servers online, see Section 16.1.4, “Changing Replication Modes on Online Servers”.

 The key steps in this startup process for the simplest possible GTID replication topology, consisting of one source and one replica, are as follows:

 If replication is already running, synchronize both servers by making them read-only.

 Restart both servers with GTIDs enabled and the correct options configured.

 The mysqld options necessary to start the servers as described are discussed in the example that follows later in this section.

-Disable read-only mode on both servers, so that they can once again accept updates.
+Start the replica, then disable read-only mode on both servers, so that they can accept updates.